-I teach guitar because music has brought consistent happiness and fulfilment into my life.
-As music has brought me so much joy it's my duty to share this with as many people as possible.
+I teach guitar because music has brought consistent happiness, peace and fulfilment into my life.
+As music has brought me so much joy I feel it's my mission to share this with as many people as possible.

-All of the greatest artists and songwriters that I admire represent this freedom.
+All of the greatest artists and bands that I admire represent this freedom.
 That's why I teach their songs and follow in their footsteps.

 I tap into the joy they've shared through their songwriting.
 It's my mission to share these songs.
-Making sure my students can learn them effectively and without getting overwhelmed.
+Making sure my students can learn them effectively and without feeling overwhelmed.

 I believe that teaching guitar is NOT a profession for the ego.
 However, music often attracts the biggest egomaniacs.